zimicjs/zimic/README.md

 The module `zimic/typegen` exports resources for generating types programmatically.
 We recommend using the CLI, but this module is a valid alternative for more advanced use cases.

-An example using the programmatic API to generate types from an OpenAPI schema:

 ```ts
 import { typegen } from 'zimic/typegen';